kontent-ai/smart-link/README.md

 last change you made.
 You can this using the `npm run build` command or using the `npm run dev` command to start build in a watch mode.

-Please note that the reference screenshots for visual regression tests are created on the `windows-latest` environment, which is utilized in our GitHub Action workflow for visual tests.
-It means tests could (and probably will) fail on another OS.
+Please note that the reference screenshots for visual regression tests are created on the `ubuntu-latest` environment, which is utilized in our GitHub Action workflow for visual tests.
+It means tests could (and probably will) fail on Windows.
 In case the visual regression tests fail during a pull request, and you need to update reference screenshots, you can locate the new screenshots in the failed GitHub Action run.
 Navigate to the Artifacts section (`.loki/current`) of the failed run to find the updated screenshots.